eliffakgunn/CSE-476-Mobile-Communication-Networks/README.md

 dialogues with the mail server using the SMTP protocol, sends an email message to a recipient (e.g., your friend) via the mail server, and finally close the TCP connection with the mail server.

-You can check report for more details.
+You can check report for more details and sample input/output.